Gray-Grant Communications

 The power of signage

 Reading time: Less than 1 minute Don’t ever under-estimate the power of signage… Advertisements for TV shows and movies are always created by professionals.
 Ditto for print ads in magazines and newspapers.
 But why, oh why, is signage often left to amateurs?
-Do people who create (or place) signs imagine
+Do people who create (or place) signs imagine that not very many people

 The power of signage Read More »